-We ensure sustainable and environmentally conscious processing of collected waste electrical appliances.
+We ensure sustainable and environmentally conscious processing of collected e-waste.
 After collection, sorting of the electrical appliances takes place.
-Some appliances are manually disassembled so that reuse or better recycling can be realized.
+Some appliances are manually disassembled in order to realize reuse or better recycling.
 This activity is done, where possible, with people with a distance to the labor market.
 The e-waste is then processed in the best possible way by CENELEC-certified recyclers.
 Environmentally hazardous substances such as batteries and capacitors are also removed.
 The appliances collected are thus ultimately all recycled into new raw materials.

 Every year, the OPEN Foundation collects thousands of tons of e-waste.
 These are collected by one of our partners from municipalities, retailers or come directly from the consumer.
 The e-waste is then sorted by product group for further processing in the recycling process.
 This takes place at various locations.
 Sometimes in distribution centers, sometimes in special sorting centers.